 The power of the gift came from the Holy Spirit (comparing verses 6 and 11 we learn the divinity of the Holy Spirit); but inasmuch as the Spirit acted in each with a view to the glory of the Son, as the Son had with a view to the glory of the Father, each became, by his gift, the servant of Christ, as Christ Himself had become a servant in His ministry.
-The Holy Spirit acts in sovereignty, but ever in the accomplishment of the counsels of God (even as the Son quickeneth whom He will, @John 5: 21); and, being a witness of the glory of Jesus&#8212;Son of man, and *Lord&#8212;*each one of those in whom He acts becomes the obedient instrument of this Lord.
+The Holy Spirit acts in sovereignty, but ever in the accomplishment of the counsels of God (even as the Son quickeneth whom He will, @John 5: 21); and, being a witness of the glory of Jesus -- Son of man, and *Lord* -- each one of those in whom He acts becomes the obedient instrument of this Lord.
 Such operations are not, however, secondary, nor of any subordinate spirit, nor of any angel; they are the operations of God Himself, and the servants have to do with Him.
 Thus the apostle, who was gifted for his apostleship by the Holy Spirit, calls himself an apostle, not of man, neither by man, but by Jesus Christ and God the Father.
-He also calls himself the apostle of Jesus Christ, the servant of God, and, speaking generally, &#8220;by the will of God.&#8221;
+He also calls himself the apostle of Jesus Christ, the servant of God, and, speaking generally, "by the will of God".

-In the list which is given to us in @1 Corinthians 12, we have, in general, all the gifts which are, for the establishment of Christianity, signs to the world, and proofs of the glory of the victory of Christ as man, and of His rights of government in the church.
-Evangelists and pastors&#8212;that which is now called ministry&#8212;are not found there at all.
+In the list which is given to us in @1 Corinthians 12, we have, in general, all the gifts which are, for the establishment of Christianity, signs to the world, and Proofs of the glory of the victory of Christ as man, and of His rights of government in the church.
+Evangelists and pastors -- that which is now called ministry -- are not found there at all.
 It is rather the aggregate of divine operation and capacity in the body, than the care which Christ takes of the body as being His.
-Thus, except the gift of teacher, which is connected with that of pastor, all the gifts found here are now lost&#8212;at least in their primitive form and character.
+Thus, except the gift of teacher, which is connected with that of pastor, all the gifts found here are now lost -- at least in their primitive form and character.
 I speak only of the fact, and leave to

 {222}